Starting March 2023, the Twilio REST API will only support connections that use strong cipher suites.

-Once you’ve made the necessary changes, verify your upgraded system can connect successfully to the same test endpoint on port 8443 from your production environment, using the same testing procedures.
+Once you’ve made the necessary changes, verify your upgraded system can connect successfully to the same test endpoint on https://tls-test.twilio.com from your production environment, using the same testing procedures.

-Our normal REST API endpoint already supports TLSv1.2 and the strong cipher suites, so you can immediately cut over your production traffic once the changes are verified in your environment.
+Our normal REST API endpoint already supports the strong cipher suites, so you can immediately cut over your production traffic once the changes are verified in your environment.

 - Monitoring Updates to the Twilio REST API Security Settings

-- Frequently Asked Questions: Twilio REST API’s TLS and Cipher Suite Security Changes for June 2019
+- Frequently Asked Questions: Twilio REST API’s Cipher Suite Security Changes for March 2023

 If you need assistance beyond these resources, please contact our Support Team.